leopsgiovanetti/Dobble/README.md

-# Dobble
+# Match Game

-With this project I intend to create a multiplayer web version of the cardgame Dobble/Spot it.
+With this project I intend to create a multiplayer game inspired on the cardgame Dobble/Spot it.